 Computational humor is the problem of generating, identifying and maybe even responding to humorous situations.
 It lies in the AI-complete category of problems, meaning that if it is solved, computers can be said to be as intelligent as humans.
-The seminar begin by summarizing existing theories of humor and their associated mathematical models.
+The seminar begins by summarizing existing theories of humor and their associated mathematical models.
 Then, we1 survey a paper that uses machine learning to classify text fragments as humorous or not, followed by a paper that algorithmically generates knock-knock jokes (you read it right!), and finally a paper that constructs pairs of graphs in order to generate conversational jokes.

 Contact me at

-<my first name> <my initials (hint: middle initial S)> at Google’s service to reuse or adapt these slides.
+<my first name> <my initials (hint: middle initial S)> at Google’s email service to reuse or adapt these slides.

 1 This was presented as a seminar for an Artificial Intelligence course, in a team of three during my junior year.
 It was well received, with Professor Bhattacharya (now Director, IIT Patna) commenting, "Foundation, technique, recent advances - all aspects were dealt with with aplomb and insight.
 A model seminar, no doubt."